• Skip to primary navigation

 The Legacy and History of Dance in the Schools

 Dance in the Schools was founded in 1995.
 It was born as an element of DanceMonth, a local celebration of dancers, choreographers, dance teachers, and movement arts run by Rozann Kraus of The Dance Complex in Cambridge, MA.
 When DanceMonth ended in 2009, Erica Sigal became the coordinator of the school element, Dance in the Schools.
 The program continued to bring dance and movement-based education to the Cambridge Elementary Public Schools [CPS] each year.
 By 2015, Dance in the Schools had grown substantially.
 The team of fifteen professional Dance Teaching Artists visited CPS classrooms and reached an estimated 1,000 students.
 Since 2019, Kate Bresee serves as Managing Director of Dance in the Schools.
-During the COVID-19 pandemic, the program has been reimagined to suit the needs of students learning remotely.
+During the COVID-19 pandemic, the program was reimagined to suit the needs of students learning remotely.

 1993